Browser capabilities check

 SharedArrayBuffer allows JavaScript (and by extension WebAssembly) to use a more traditional memory-shared model.

-Unfortunately, two nasty security bugs caused SharedArrayBuffer to be globally withdrawn, and only slowly re-introduced under certain circumstances.
+Unfortunately, two nasty security bugs caused SharedArrayBuffer to be globally withdrawn, and only re-introduced with additional security constraints in most browsers.

 Networking